 Insulation along with Energy Efficiency

 Technology advancements have helped the insulating properties of structural glass.
 We now have thermal glass which controls the solar heat gain while maintaining a comfortable ambient temperature.
 The silicon that is used to connect the glass panels also consists of benefits such as a lack of exposed exterior metal which also reduces the amount of thermal bridging.
-Also with double and triple glazing one can improve the thermal performance for colder climates.
+Also with double glazing and triple glazing one can improve the thermal performance for colder climates.

 Increased Presence of Natural Light